felix4323/Python-Sports-Betting-Arbitrage-Project/README.md

 ## Objectives

-The main objective of this project was to investigate potential drivers of sports betting arbitrage opportunities by comparing arbitrage opportunities across different tournament levels, surfaces and rounds.
+The main objective of this project was to investigate potential drivers of sports betting arbitrage opportunities by comparing arbitrage opportunities across different tournament levels, surfaces, and rounds.

 A betting strategy was also backtested using historical odds to estimate theoretical profitability.